• Home

 • Neck pain

-• TMJ disorders (*Not all TMJ disorders are related to a facial and tongue imbalance; evaluation required to assess if therapy is necessary.)
+• TMJ disorders (*Not all TMJ disorders are related to a facial and tongue imbalance; evaluation is required to assess if therapy is necessary.)

 • Poor oral motor control